MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/desktop-format-pane.md

 Slicer formatting has moved to the Format pane.

-- Changes that used to be in the header of the slicer visual are now in the Format pane.
+- Settings that used to be in the header of the slicer visual are now in the Format pane.
-- The *horizontal* format has been renamed the *tile* format, based on customer feedback.
+- The *horizontal* format has been renamed to the *tile* format, based on customer feedback.
 - The mobile formatting options now have access to this tile setting, too.

 See the article [Slicers in Power BI](../visuals/power-bi-visualization-slicers.md) for details.